Chichicastenango: Market

 Chichicastenango hosts market days on Thursdays and Sundays where vendors sell handicrafts, food, flowers, pottery, wooden boxes, condiments, medicinal plants, candles, pom and copal (traditional incense), cal (lime stones for preparing tortillas), grindstones, pigs and chickens, machetes, and other tools.

 Among the items sold are textiles, particularly women's blouses.
 Masks used by dancers in traditional dances, such as the Dance of the Conquest, are also manufactured in Chichicastenango.

+Textile Semiotics and Sacred Iconography

+The traditional backstrap-woven textiles (telar de cintura) produced and traded in Chichicastenango operate as a spatial, non-linear system of cultural memory, recording K'iche' lineage, astronomical alignments, and territorial boundaries.
+Rather than mere decorative garments, the local ceremonial attire —specifically the women's huipil— is structured around a mapped projection of the Maya cosmovision, where the central neck opening represents the solar zenith point (Raxón), flanked by cardinal color alignments.